Table of Contents

 Shannon Ridge is owned by Clay Shannon who farms several thousand acres of vineyards.
-They use 50% of the grapes for their own wines and the other 50% are sold off to other wineries.
-You have probably experienced Shannon Ridge grapes and not known it.
+They use 50% of the grapes for their own wines and the other 50% is sold off to other wineries.
+You have probably experienced Shannon Ridge grapes and not know it.

 The vineyards are sustainably farmed, they use sheep to control weeds and provide some free and natural fertilizer.
 Using sheep to help in vineyards is called the Ovis Cycle, here is a link with a quick explanation of the process.

 The High Valley AVA is centered in Coastal Ranges in northeast Lake County and features and has volcanic ash in the soil.
 The vineyards are located from 1600 to 3000 feet in elevation.
 So this is a single vineyard Sauvignon Blanc with a unique terroir.

 The 2018 vintage was Shannon Ridge’s longest vintage in 25 years, giving the grapes all the time they needed to fully develop.
 Fermentation for this Sauvignon Blanc lasted for a month in stainless steel tanks.

 The High Valley Sauvignon Blanc 2018 is a wine I found on sale for $11.99 but sells on Shanon Ridge’s website for $27.
 Wine selling on a winery website is often priced higher than retail wine shops since a winery typically gets most of its sales from wine shops and does not want to interfere.